Adam-Chiang-TH/Road-Condition-Monitoring-Device/test/README.md

 ## `test`

-This folder includes test programs which test only a specific functionality as specified within the test.
+This folder includes test programs which test only a specific functionality as specified within the test. **All tests are successful unless specified.**

 ### `python`